huggingface/blog/fine-tune-whisper-multilingual-asr.md

 For instance, taking an audio sample with a sampling rate of 16kHz and listening to it with a sampling rate of 8kHz will make the audio sound as though it's in half-speed.
 In the same way, passing an audio with the wrong sampling rate to an ASR model can falter a system that was expecting one sampling rate and receives another.
+The Whisper feature extractor expects audio inputs with a sampling rate of 16kHz, so we need to match our inputs to this value.
 We don't want to inadvertently train an ASR system on slow-motion speech 😉

 The Whisper feature extractor performs two operations.
 It first pads a batch of audio samples such that all samples have an input length of 30s.
 Samples shorter than 30s will be padded to 30s